Studio Gear

 • sE2200 (2)– A fantastic sounding cardioid.
 Tons of top end, but not shrill.
 Piano, Vocals, Overheads…very diverse mic!

-• sE RN17- Pencil condenser with a big ole transformer in it.
-Matt Talbott told me these microphones were black magic, so i bought one ASAP.
+• sE RN17 (2)- Pencil condenser with a big ole transformer in it.
+Matt Talbott told me these microphones were black magic, so i bought them ASAP.
 Acoustic guitar, and overhead from drums.

 • Chandler TG Microphone- Whoah.
 Electronics from the EMI mastering desk at Abby Road thrown into the body of the mic to give it added harmonics and tube-like tones.
 Vocals, drums, guitars, bass…you name it!